Candlemas Day in Mexico: Symbolism and Joyful Festivities

 Tamales

 Tamales are delicious and a big part of celebrating Candlemas.
 They’re like little bundles of tasty dough filled with meat, cheese, or veggies, wrapped up in corn husks or banana leaves and cooked just right.
 Lots of families and friends get together to make tamales.
 It’s fun because everyone helps out and tells stories while they work.
-Eating tamales on Candlemas Day means good luck and lots of good things coming your way in the new year.
+Eating tamales on Candlemas Day means good luck and many good things coming your way in the new year.

 traditional food of yucatan cuisine dishes